-We all want to put our best foot forward when it comes to interviews but should we be ourself or cater ourselves to what we think the company wants. #AskRose this week talks about being yourself and making sure there is a personality fit for you as well as the company.
+We all want to put our best foot forward when it comes to interviews but should we be ourself or cater ourselves to what we think the company wants.
+This week we talk about being yourself and making sure there is a personality fit for you as well as the company.

 Should you be yourself in interviews?

-I joined a new online community recently centred around InfoSec and Social Engineering.
+One of our consultants joined a new online community recently centred around InfoSec and Social Engineering.
 Social Engineering, if you’re not familiar with it is the science of “hacking people”.
 It’s using techniques to make a conversation go the way you want it to.
 This is obviously something that might come in handy in an interview situation.
-I was asked if I had any tips for using social engineering to tilt an interview in the candidate’s favour or if you should just be yourself?
+Our consultant was asked if they had any tips for using social engineering to tilt an interview in the candidate’s favour or if you should just be yourself?

 Culture fit is essential